swh.scheduler.interface module#

 Parameters:

-task_type (dict) –
+task_type – a TaskType object

-Retrieve the task type with id task_type_name
+Retrieve the registered task type with a given name

 Retrieve all registered task types